mcappola/ctdprocessing/README.md

 ### DIRECTIONS FOR INSTALL
 - Install required seabird software.
 - Clone the "ctdprocessing" directory to where you intend to process files from the deck unit.
+- Process the example cast in the raw directory to ensure everything is setup properly.

 ### DIRECTIONS FOR USE
 - Put raw files into the raw directory.
 These are any files generated from the deck unit.